 The following general policies and procedures apply to all ASA section competitions:

 - Students may submit papers to no more than two sections and may accept only one section's award.
-Students must inform both sections applied to when he or she wins and accepts an award, thereby removing the student from the award competition for the second section.
+Students must inform both sections applied to when he or she wins and accepts an award from one section, thereby removing the student from the award competition for the other section.

 - Students planning to participate in section competitions must adhere to the eligibility, paper format, submission process, and other requirements of the sections to which they are applying.